james-large/sprint-dlsetup/README.md

 Things to be done beyond the sprint week:

 * Refactoring and full doc strings in accordance with the expectations of the wider codebase
-* Making design decisions and implementing them on the tunable networks
+* Making design decisions and implementing them on the tunable networks.
+In the meantime, refactoring the other networks to allow for tuning, while maintaining defaults in line with Fawaz et. al
-* Finding and fixing a potential memory leak, which only becomes a problem (on James Large's Titan X GPU) after many consecutive runs in a single execution.
+* Finding and fixing a potential memory leak, which only becomes a problem (on James Large's Titan X GPU) after many consecutive runs in a single execution
+* Performing reproduction tests on the UCR archive